 Students associate fire drills with an orderly, pre-planned, lemming-like evacuation.
 Under AlerT, teachers are trained to evade the attacker using any available exit (or window), and taught how to use cover and concealment while moving students.

 AlerT: An All-Hazards Approach to Emergency Response

-If you would like to learn more about the AlerT program visit our AlerT resources page for access to free active shooter response training materials.
+If you would like to learn more about the AlerT program visit our AlerT website for access to free active shooter response training materials.

 Still not convinced?
 Read our recent blog post detailing how AlerT directly stacks up to the Standard Response Protocol (I Love You Guys Foundation) active shooter training methodology.